-The Naval War College's goal is to educate tomorrow's leaders, and produce graduates who are proficient in core competencies that will make them more effective participants in the decisionmaking process at a major national security organization such as a Combatant Command, Service Staff, Joint Staff, or equivalent within the interagency arena.
-The course utilizes an outcomes-based learning methodology to produce graduates capable of applying select competencies when conducting analysis of complex real-world security and strategic issues.
+The Naval War College's goal is to educate tomorrow's leaders, and produce graduates who are proficient in core outcomes that will make them more effective participants in the decisionmaking process at a major national security organization such as a Combatant Command, Service Staff, Joint Staff, or equivalent within the interagency arena.
+The course utilizes an outcomes-based learning methodology to produce graduates capable of applying select outcomes when conducting analysis of complex real-world security and strategic issues.

-The S&W core competencies, shown below, were developed to support the JPME Learning Areas (LAs) and Objectives in the Officer Professional Military Education Policy (OPMEP), as shown in Annex D. They represent the Naval War College's expectations for those who successfully complete the S&W course.
-There are four S&W core competencies, and each is supported by four discrete sub-competencies.
-The core competencies and sub-competencies are:
+The S&W core outcomes, shown below, were developed to support the Intermediate Level Course Level Outcomes (CLOs) which, in turn, support the JPME Joint Learning Areas (JLAs) in the Officer Professional Military Education Policy (OPMEP), as shown in Annex D. They represent the Naval War College's expectations for those who successfully complete the S&W course.
+There are four S&W core outcomes, and each is supported by four discrete sub-outcomes.
+The core outcomes and sub-outcomes are:

-S&W Competency #1 - Demonstrate the essential habits of a critical thinker
+S&W Outcome #1 - Demonstrate the essential habits of a critical thinker